© 2020 Baptist Health. All Rights Reserved.

 Our nails (a specialized form of skin cells) sit in a dangerous position—out on the tips of our fingers.
 They're knocked, nicked, scratched and exposed to countless bacteria and fungi.

-If you notice a change in the way your nails look or feel, you may have one of these common nail disorders:
+If you notice a change in the way your nails look or feel, you might have one of these common nail disorders:

 - White spots.
 Due to an injury to the nail base, these small, semicircular spots often appear on the nails.
 The spots eventually grow out on their own.